elvischiwota/Docker-ECS-Github-Actions/README.md

 | `ECS_TASK_FAMILY`       | `flask-welcome-task`    | ECS task definition family     |
 | `CONTAINER_NAME`        | `flask-welcome`         | ECS container name             |

-⚠️ All workflow jobs reference this environment.
+All workflow jobs reference this environment. <br>
-Without the environment link, secrets will not load correctly.
+Without the environment link, secrets will not load correctly. <br>

 ## Step 3: Prepare AWS ECS (One-time Setup)

-Create or reuse an ECS Fargate cluster.
+a.
+Create or reuse an ECS Fargate cluster. <br>

-Create a Service under the cluster (desired count ≥ 1).
+b.
+Create a Service under the cluster (desired count ≥ 1). <br>

-Ensure the execution role ecsTaskExecutionRole has these policies:
+c.
+Ensure the execution role ecsTaskExecutionRole has these policies: <br>

-AmazonECSTaskExecutionRolePolicy
+ 🔹 AmazonECSTaskExecutionRolePolicy <br>

-AmazonEC2ContainerRegistryReadOnly
+ 🔹 AmazonEC2ContainerRegistryReadOnly <br>

-Verify:
+d.
+Verify: <br>

-The container port (5000) matches your Flask app.
+ 🔹 The container port (5000) matches your Flask app. <br>

-Security groups allow inbound traffic (via ALB or public IP).
+ 🔹 Security groups allow inbound traffic (via ALB or public IP). <br>

-CloudWatch Logs group exists (named /ecs/<task-family>).
+ 🔹 CloudWatch Logs group exists (named /ecs/<task-family>). <br>

 ## Step 4: Workflow Overview
 Once set up, the workflow runs automatically whenever you push to main, tag a version, or trigger it manually.

-🔹 Build Job
+a.
+Build Job  <br>

-Checks out your code.
+🔹 Checks out your code.<br>

-Logs in to Docker Hub using secrets.
+🔹 Logs in to Docker Hub using secrets.<br>

-Builds and pushes the image to Docker Hub.
+🔹 Builds and pushes the image to Docker Hub.<br>

-Tags the image as:
+🔹 Tags the image as:<br>

-latest
+  🔹 latest<br>

-Short SHA (7-character commit hash)
+  🔹 Short SHA (7-character commit hash)<br>

-Exposes the short tag as an output for the deploy job.
+🔹 Exposes the short tag as an output for the deploy job.<br>

-🔹 Deploy Job
+b.Deploy Job

 Configures AWS credentials.